Fishy Vanishing Act

 For one, areas where there are multiple species will develop different relationships to one another, which will result in prey and predator behavior.
 In “Finding Nemo,” this is similar to how Bruce and his other shark friends are hungry and decide that Dory and Marlin look like a good snack.
 Dory and Marlin are the prey to the shark predators.
 This behavior can cause both species to adapt so that they are more successful at either catching their prey or escaping the predator.
 Over time the process can result in new species, creating more diversity and leading to a more efficient coral reef community.

 Fish are Friends

 “Fish are friends.”
-It’s both Bruce the Shark and Dory’s motto that we should follow if we want to help the coral reef systems survive.
+We should follow both Bruce the Shark and Dory’s motto if we want to help the coral reef systems survive.
 Fish are friends and every species of fish and sea life matters when it comes to a better functioning coral reef community.
 This means that humans have to do their part to be conscious of their underwater friends.
-As of right now, the increasing human population is using up large amounts of resources causing things like pollution to invade these fragile ecosystems.
+As of right now, the increasing human population is using up large amounts of resources.
+This causes things like pollution to invade these fragile ecosystems.
 Humans are also doing things like fishing and building on land near the reefs, both of which are also leading to a decrease in the amount of sea creature species.